CryptoBreach/cryptobreach.github.io/index.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

-I hope you enjoyed learning how to create a simple shell-bind-tcp using shellcode!
+I hope you enjoyed learning how to create a simple shell-reverse-tcp using shellcode!

 As an added bonus, I've included a python script that allows you to dynamically restructure shellcode to allow for the swapping of IP's and ports.